KW23G/EnglishTester/data/README.md

 -'en_words.txt' is a list of the most important english words

--with 'script.py' we transform 'en_words.txt' to 'data.json'
+-with 'script.py' we transform 'en_words.txt' to 'en_keys.json' and 'de_keys.json'

--for the backend we use 'data.json'
+-for the backend we use the two json files ('en_keys' and 'de_keys')